code-jace/atmos-notes/src/site/notes/1.Notes/Locations/Felmark.md

 The land is very rich naturally, and the use of [[1.Notes/Objects/Earth Crystal\|Earth Crystal]] ore to improve the soil is permitted and practiced.
 The grain and produce from this area is used across Brist.
 Namely in Kronerfort and [[1.Notes/Locations/Mirn\|Mirn]].

-[[Lake Fal\|Lake Fal]] is a nearby lake, Felmark is built on its banks.
+[[1.Notes/Locations/Lake Fal\|Lake Fal]] is a nearby lake, Felmark is built on its banks.
 It is a major source of water for crop irrigation.
 ### Notable Locations
 Silos and Stores.
 Cattle Mart.